 Why are taxis charging for interior cleaning?

-The By-law for the Licensing, Regulating and Governing of Taxi, Limousine and Shuttle Transportation gives taxi owners the option of charging passengers a $50 interior cleaning fee, in the event that a passenger has soiled the interior of the vehicle.
+The By-law for the Licensing, Regulating and Governing of Taxi, Limousine and Shuttle Transportation gives taxi owners the option of charging passengers an interior cleaning fee, as per rates card, in the event that a passenger has soiled the interior of the vehicle.
 The amendment has been made to assist taxi owners who were previously obligated to fully fund the cost of interior cleaning following incidents related to passenger pick up from local bars.

 Do taxi drivers have the right to refuse passengers?